nidhip05/chat-app-react-firebase/README.md

  - ## Open your browser and navigate http://localhost:3000 to view the Realtime Chat Application
  - ## Live demo
-   Explore the live demo - chat-app-react-firebase-psi.vercel.app
+   Explore the live demo - https://chat-app-react-firebase-psi.vercel.app

 # Future Enhancements